Investing in the stock market is one of the best ways to grow your savings over the long term.

 What returns to expect

-When it comes to what returns to expect, we think the key thing to keep in mind is that over the long term, five, ten years and beyond, stock markets tend to rise.
+When it comes to what returns to expect, the key thing to keep in mind is that over the long term (five, 10 years and beyond) stock markets tend to rise.

 See this for yourself and take a look at the performance of the major world markets like the S&P 500 UK All-Share Index over the last few decades.